aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 ## Testing the setup

 Now we can run the provided example notebook within the ooi-data-explorations directory to see if all the packages have been installed properly.
+You may wonder why we are copying over a notebook instead of just opening it.
+This will allow us to keep an original copy of the notebook in case we end up changing the notebook in testing and/or debugging.
+We will realize during the summer school that this is where forking GitHub repositories becomes useful!
+For now, let's just copy the single test notebook.

 ```
 # First, go to the home directory